 On a daily basis, expat women will be affected most by how they are expected to dress.
 Although it isn’t necessary for a Western woman living in Jordan to cover her face or hair, she should be sure to keep her shoulders, legs and chest area covered.

-Public displays of affection between a woman and a man such as hugging, kissing and hand holding are frowned upon but are freely exchanged between friends of the same sex.
+Public displays of affection such as hugging, kissing and hand holding are frowned upon.

 Language in Jordan